 My first visit to Flag Day Scheveningen was out of curiousity.
 I heard that the whole festival revolved around herring, and more precisely the new herring.
 But, if it was all about the herring, why wasn’t it called Herring Day or Herring Festival?
 I decided it was time to unravel the mystery and look for the story and history of Flag Day Scheveningen…

 Best Viewpoint to Overlook the Herring Festival

 Out of habit I choose the same spot every year to overlook the Flag Day – Vlaggetjesdag- festivities.
 Here, in front of the harbour I remember that first visit.
 I was determined to find out everything there is to know about the herring festival and the Dutch traditions shown on the day.
 Program in hand I made my way straight to the first activity, then the next and so on.

 When I came home I was exhausted.
 After such a fantastic visit to Flag Day I needed some time to unwind.
 I took a herring out of the fridge, sprinkled it with some onions and with the first bite a thought came to mind: There must be some great stories behind all the festival activities.
 The next day I got some books, turned on my laptop and did a little research.

 Where to Start Visit Flag Day

 Now that I know the stories and history of Flag Day Scheveningen and its herring, I enjoy my visit more.
 The first time I came to this traditional Dutch festival has been years ago.
-Today it’s celebrated on Saturday the 18th of June 2016 and Flag Day Scheveningen has become one of my favourite events.
+In 2019 it’s celebrated on Saturday 15 June and Flag Day Scheveningen has become one of my favourite events.
 I’ve been here tons of times and can never decide where to go first.
 Tasting the new herring is tempting, but so is walking around the open air market with its traditional crafts, seeing the special water activities or going to fishers’ warehouse to enjoy some typical sailor songs.
 Hmmm, not an easy decision, but someone has to cut the knot.
 And that someone is me.